bneils/lenovo-15ill9-config/README.md

 Install `sof-firmware` to fix sound.

 ## Suspend
 Sleep disables fans upon resume.
-To enable hibernation you must change the power management settings and extend your swap page to your RAM size (16 or 32).
+To enable hibernation you must change the power management settings and extend your swap page to your RAM size (16 or 32). **Note**: enabling swap results in stuttery lag when RAM usage reaches a certain threshold, even with `vm.swappiness=0`.
+You must disable swap using `swapoff -a` to avoid this.
+Check to confirm that the below script only enables swap when entering hibernation.

 Please see my [script](https://github.com/bneils/yoga-slim-7i-aura-suspend) for a workaround.